Don't Bring Me Down (The Animals song): History

 Billboard called the song an "emotional ballad wailer."

 Rolling Stone later wrote that "Don't Bring Me Down" represented one side of the Goffin-King "boy-girl, loneliness-togetherness" duality.
 Allmusic considers "Don't Bring Me Down" an exemplar of the Animals' "brutally soulful inspiration."

 Chart performance

 "Don't Bring Me Down" was a solid hit, reaching the Top 10 (#6) in the UK pop singles chart, and falling just short of that on the U.S. pop singles chart, reaching number 12 during June and July 1966.
-It was also popular in Canada, reaching number 3 on the CHUM Chart.
+It was also popular in Canada, reaching number 3 on the CHUM Chart and number 5 on the RPM Chart.
 It was also one of their most popular singles in Germany, reaching number 17.
+On the New Zealand Listener chart, it reached #19.